 When moving a motor using a crane or lift, use a hanging bolt if the motor has a corresponding tapped hole, or textile rope if it has no tapped hole.
 If a motor is attached with a machine or any other heavy stuff, do not use a hanging bolt to move the motor as the hanging bolt and/or motor may get broken.
-When moving a motor, be careful not to apply excessive force to its windings as the windings may break and/or their insulation may be damaged.
+When moving a motor, be careful not to apply excessive force to its windings as the windings may break and/or their insulation may deteriorate.

-• Do not touch a motor with a wet hand or while standing on a wet surface.
+Do not touch a motor with a wet hand.

-A failure to observe this caution is very dangerous because you may get electric shocks.
+A failure to observe this caution is vary dangerous because you may get electric shocks.